tqchen/tinyflow/README.md

 We believe the Unix Philosophy can building learning system more fun and everyone can be able to build and understand learning system better.

+## Deep Learning System Course
+If you are interested in learning how to build deep learning system from scratch, checkout [CSE 599G1: Deep Learning System](http://dlsys.cs.washington.edu/) from University of Washington.

 ## The Design
 - The graph construction API is automatically reused from NNVM